ADVERTISEMENT

 All that is needed is an Apple Lightning-to-USB adapter called a Camera Connection Kit.
 For Android devices, an OTG adapter is necessary if you want to connect your smartphone and tablet to the Yamaha P-145.

-Yamaha P-145 in comparison
+Yamaha P-145 in Comparison

 P-145 vs. P-225: If you focus on the price alone, the P-145 is hardly beatable.
 The next bigger model of the same generation, the P-225, costs about 300 Euros more and uses the same GHC keyboard.
 Otherwise, however, it is better equipped in almost all respects.